 Sometimes genealogists are aware of the limitations up front and can warn prospective clients if their goals are unattainable or unduly time-consuming.
 In most instances, however, it is necessary to begin the research and dig into the family before the point of blockage can be identified.

 Here’s an example: both Irish and Eastern European Ashkenazi Jewish research are notoriously difficult because of record destruction, but success can still vary from place to place even within the same area.
 Records may be available for one county or town, but not for another nearby.
 If a client does not know where exactly in Ireland or Belarus their immigrant ancestor originated, that location must be determined in what can often be a lengthy research process before the genealogist is able to accurately assess the availability of records there.
 If the records are not available for some reason, research is often forced to find alternative means of learning the same information, which can take longer.
-This is why immigrant research will often begin in U.S. records, or requires a study of an ancestor’s siblings and in-laws as well.
+This is why immigrant research will often being in records in the origin country, or requires a study of an ancestor’s siblings and in-laws as well.

 There is also a difference between a project that is impossible and one that is difficult and time-consuming.
 Often, solving a difficult mystery is doable, but it takes a lot of time.
 In many cases, this means that the answer may not be found in one 25-hour session.
 Yes, it is possible we can identify the biological parents of your ancestor who was placed for adoption in 1910.
 Yes, it’s possible we can unravel the origins of a person who changed their name or find the indigenous connection in your Mexican ancestry or where in Ireland your ancestors lived before arriving in Australia.
 But it will likely not be quick or simple to do so.
 The same is true of building a tree—any tree—back more than six generations.
 Those who hire a genealogist with the expectation of having their ancestry taken back to the 1600s in one or two sessions will almost always be disappointed.